Junior Achievement of Georgia brings discovery center to Evans for middle school students

 “The students will be able to go through and talk to these people about their business and say that they wanna go buy a car, they’ll talk about buying that car and they’ll tell ‘em how much it costs and what the term charge as far as– to buy that car if they wanted to borrow money,” President of McKnight Construction Company Will McKnight said.

-Thursday afternoon’s groundbreaking gave a peak into what things might look like once local contractors begin working.
+Thursday afternoon’s groundbreaking gave a peek into what things might look like once local contractors begin working.

 “So the students feel at home when they go into the center and they recognize the businesses that they’re interacting with.
 So, not only will it look like the businesses, but it’ll also look like the landmarks and things that they’re used to in the area,” Columbia County Superintendent Steven Flynt said.